 Getting Compensated with Credit Card Insurance

-Insurance coverage offered by credit cards is highly specific to the particular card, in terms of what types of expenses are covered, and what technical stipulations exclude or include eligibility.
-Generally, the following expenses that occur within 48 hours of an interruption can be claimed:
+Insurance coverage offered by credit cards is highly specific to the particular card, in terms of what types of expenses are covered, and other stipulations.
+But lately, I’ve found them to be easier to work with than airlines.

 - Hotel accommodations